 Call BWA Index Maintenance (transaction RSDDB)

-You are in the BWA index maintenance screen.
-Select the relevant BW object type (InfoCube, VirtualProvider, hierarchy, master data for input help, query as InfoProvider ).
+You are on the BWA index maintenance screen.
+Select the relevant BW object type (InfoCube, VirtualProvider, hierarchy, master data for input help, query as InfoProvider).

 Enter the technical name of the BW object.
-Input help is provided.
+You can use input help for this.